 But remember: Your customer hasn’t paid you yet.

 You probably sent them an invoice that said “net 30” or something like that on it.
+The money your client owes you but hasn’t paid yet is called accounts receivable.
 So, that $10,000 isn’t in your bank account yet.
-You did make a profit, but you haven’t collected the cash yet.
+You did make a profit on paper, but you haven’t collected the cash yet.
 Cash and profits are different.

 Want more detail on that?
 Check out our more detailed article on cash versus profits.